tzing/secrets.env/docs/provider/teleport.rst

 .. important::

-   This provider requires command ``tsh`` installed in the system.
+   To use this provider, additional dependencies are needed.
-   Please refer to the :doc:`../advanced/teleport` for more details.
+   Please check the :doc:`../advanced/teleport` page for further information.

 Configuration layout